CompCogNeuro/sims/ch4/self_org/README.md

 The larger-scale 5x4 grid is topographically arranged in the same layout as the `Hidden` layer of the network.
 Within each of these 20 grid elements is a smaller 5x5 grid representing the input units, showing the weights for each unit.
 By clicking on the hidden units in the network window with the `r.Wt` variable selected, you should be able to verify this correspondence.
 You should see that the network has extracted the individual line elements from these input patterns.

-* Click on the `TrnEpcLog` and scroll down to see how these weight patterns evolved over the course of training, epoch-by-epoch, in the `HidFmInputWts` column.
+* Go back to the `Weights` tab, set the `Step` to `Epoch`, and `Step` to see how these weight patterns evolved over the course of training, epoch-by-epoch.

-As training proceded, the weights came to more and more clearly reflect the lines present in the environment.
+As training proceeded, the weights came to more and more clearly reflect the lines present in the environment.
 Thus, individual units developed *selective* representations of the correlations present within individual lines, or two lines in some cases.
 The BCM-based XCAL learning algorithm does not alter weights from inactive inputs, so it tends to accumulate a bit of "cruft" (a historical trace of the learning process) in the weights, but the weights to the dominant inputs for each unit get very strong and stand out.
 This lack of learning to inactive inputs (which differs significantly from more standard forms of Hebbian learning, e.g., as used in the previous version of the Leabra learning algorithm) is not only biologically supported, but also significantly increases the overall storage capacity of the network, by reducing interference from prior learning.

 These line representations developed as a result of the interaction between learning and inhibitory competition as follows.
 Early on, the units that won the inhibitory competition were those that happened to have larger random weights for the input pattern.
 Learning then tuned these weights to be more selective for that input pattern, causing them to be more likely to respond to that pattern and others that overlap with it (i.e., other patterns sharing one of the two lines).
 To the extent that the weights are stronger for one of the two lines in the input, the unit will be more likely to respond to inputs having this line, and the weights will continue to increase.
 If a unit gets over active, then its long-term average activity level, which sets the floating threshold for the BCM-style learning, will result in weight decreases that help to refine its response properties.